cmse822/cmse822.github.io/index.md

 I.e., do not simply use off-the-shelf code.
 The point of the assignments is to give _you_ practice in writing scientific software.

-### In-class work and attendance
+### In-class work, attendance, and extra credit

 Class periods will frequently be used for formal discussion of the course material and for in-class homeworks.
-It is, therefore, very important that you show up!
-Frequent absences will affect your class participation grade.
+It is, therefore, very important that you show up, if you can.
+If you are unable to participate in virtual class meetings, they will be recorded for you to review later.
+There will often be in-class quizzes to check your understanding of the assigned material.
+These quizzes will count for extra credit toward your final grade.
+In order to receive the full amount of extra credit, you will only need to respond correctly to 80% of the questions.
+There will be no make-up extra credit of any kind.

 ### Project

 In the latter part of the course, you will complete a [longer project](projects.md) in which you will develop and test a highly-parallel code.
 You will choose a project from the list that will be available on the course [projects page](projects.md).
-At the culmination of the project, you will prepare and present a poster on your work during the final class meeting of the semester.
+At the culmination of the project, you will prepare a recorded talk about your work.
-Your posters will be peer-reviewed by your classmates.
+You will also write, in a professional style, detailed code documentation describing your work.
-You will also write, in a professional style, a report on your work.
+Your project will be peer-reviewed by your classmates.

 ### Final exam